mozayed007/mozayed-blog/content/Blogs and Posts/Resume Tips.md

+---
+title: Resume Tips
+draft: false
+tags:
+  - Resume
+  - Tips
+---

 # Zero Experience Resume Tips From a Big Tech Hiring Manager

 ---

-This note is a markdown formatted summary of the YouTube video "[***Zero Experience Resume Tips From a Big Tech Hiring Manager*** ](https://www.youtube.com/watch?v=AmPWN6McX7k)"  by [Exaltitude](https://www.youtube.com/@exaltitude)designed to help recent graduates with no full-time engineering experience craft compelling resumes for landing their dream job in the tech industry.
+This note is a markdown formatted summary of the YouTube video "[***Zero Experience Resume Tips From a Big Tech Hiring Manager***](https://www.youtube.com/watch?v=AmPWN6McX7k)"  by [Exaltitude](https://www.youtube.com/@exaltitude) designed to help recent graduates with no full-time engineering experience craft compelling resumes for landing their dream job in the tech industry.

 ## **Crafting a Winning Resume: Key Takeaways**

 - **ATS-Friendly Formatting:**
   - **Simple & Readable:** Utilize a professional, easy-to-read font like Arial or Calibri.
   - **Consistency is Key:** Maintain consistent formatting throughout your resume, including font size, margins, and spacing.
   - **Standardized Dates:** Use a consistent date format (e.g., YYYY-MM-DD) for all projects and experiences.
 - **Structure & Content:**
   - **Essential Sections:** Focus on core sections like contact information (ensure it's professional and reachable), skills (tailored to the job description), education (including relevant coursework and achievements), work experience (including volunteer work), and impactful personal projects.
   - **Optional Objective Section:** A concise summary statement (2-3 sentences) highlighting your skills and career goals can be impactful for highly competitive roles.
 - **Keyword Magic:** Research relevant keywords from the job description and strategically integrate them throughout your resume, particularly in the skills section and within bullet points describing your experience.

 ## **Highlighting Your Skills and Experience:**